 - Tier 1 Services are critical to the company and cannot withstand any significant downtime e.g. Website or credit card processing

 - Tier 2 Services support significant aspects of the organization and need to be recovered as quickly as possible e.g. Email or inventory reconciliation

 - Tier 3 Services are important but have minimal impact to the company’s operation for brief interruptions e.g. Shipping or Customer Service operations

 - Tier 4 Services can withstand a day’s outage without significant negative impact e.g. Fax services or project time tracking

 What Tier do you think your Service should be defined as?”

 Service Owner: “Well my Service is a Tier 1 Service!”

 Service Level Manager: “Ok, let me write that down.
 You realize that means when it goes down at 2am on Sunday we are, by policy, going to have to send a page the CEO’s personal cell phone.”

-Service Level Manager: “Wait a minute, maybe it’s only a Tier 2 Service.
+Service Owner: “Wait a minute, maybe it’s only a Tier 2 Service.
 Who do you page when a Tier 2 Service goes down?”